 About the scheme

-This scheme is separate to the NHS Pension Scheme.
+This Scheme is separate to the NHS Pension Scheme.
 If the deceased was also a member of the NHS Pension Scheme then NHS Pension death benefits may also be paid.
-You will need to complete separate claim forms.
+You'll need to complete separate claim forms.
 The forms will be provided by the NHS Employer or can be found on the bereavement page of our NHS Pensions website.

 - are employed by an NHS body

 - work for organisations that support the delivery of NHS services, including outsourced or subcontracted services

 - work on an NHS contract, including primary care medical and dental services

 Staff can be: